jatin-bhosale/FEC-for-ASK-Module/README.md

 Example : `decode_rs_8(&data[4],0,0,223-64);`

 It takes 4 parameters:
-1. address of start bit of received message
+1. address of start byte of received message
 2. clock-bit where signal fading occurred.
-For digital application, this bit should be zero
+For digital application, this byte should be zero
 3. no of times signal fading occurred.
-For digital application, this bit should be zero
+For digital application, this byte should be zero
 4. 223 - length of expected original message